arcana-network/basic-storage-wallet-integration-react/README.md

 ## 💡 Support

-For any queries regarding this repository usage, contact [Arcana support team](mailto:support@arcana.network).
+For any queries regarding this repository usage, contact the  [Arcana Support Team](mailto:support@arcana.network).

 ## ℹ️ License